spectrochempy/spectrochempy/docs/whatsnew/latest.rst

 New features
 ~~~~~~~~~~~~

+* `plot_multiple` method now accept keyword arguments to change the default
+  plot style of the different spectra.
+See :ref:`plot_multiple` for details.
 * Two new baseline algorithms have been added: `asls` and `snip`.
 See :ref:`Baseline` for details.

 Breaking changes